th3rdwave/react-native-safe-area-context/README.md

 ## Optimization

 If you can, use `SafeAreaView`.
-It's implemented natively on iOS so when rotating the device, there is no delay from the asynchronous bridge.
-A native Android implementation is upcoming.
+It's implemented natively so when rotating the device, there is no delay from the asynchronous bridge.

 To speed up the initial render, you can import `initialWindowMetrics` from this package and set as the `initialMetrics` prop on the provider as described in Web SSR.
 You cannot do this if your provider remounts, or you are using `react-native-navigation`.